Bedrock-OSS/bedrock-wiki/docs/concepts/text-and-translations.md

 ---
 title: Text and Localization
 mentions:
   - ThijsHankelMC
   - SirLich
   - aexer0e
   - MedicalJewel105
   - Luthorius
   - Fabrimat
   - TheDoctor15
   - Hatchibombotar
   - ChibiMango
   - SmokeyStack
   - Sprunkles
+description: Minecraft is a game with fully localized text in languages all over the world.
 ---

 Minecraft is a game with fully localized text in languages all over the world.
 To achieve this, Minecraft employs a system where internal **translation keys** are assigned values on a per-language basis.
 Minecraft will generate translation keys for custom entities, items, and blocks, and it is up to us to assign them a localized name in our resource pack.